Minors – Emancipation of Minor – Pennsylvania

 §11.11: Entitlement of resident children to attend public schools.

 A school age child is entitled to attend the public schools of the child’s district of residence.
-A child’s district of residence is that in which the parents or the guardian resides, or, if the child is an emancipated minor, the school district in which the child is then living.
-For purposes of this section, an emancipated minor is a person below the age of 21 who has chosen to establish a domicile apart from the continued control and support of parents or guardians.
+A child’s district of residence is that in which the parents or the guardian resides.
+When the parents reside in different school districts due to separation, divorce or other reason, the child may attend school in the district of residence of the parent with whom the child lives for a majority of the time, unless a court order or court approved custody agreement specifies otherwise.
+If the parents have joint custody and time is evenly divided, the parents may choose which of the two school districts the child will enroll for the school year.
+If the child is an emancipated minor, the resident school district is the one in which the child is then living.
+For purposes of this section, an emancipated minor is a person under 21 years of age who has chosen to establish a domicile apart from the continued control and support of parents or guardians.
 A minor living with a spouse is deemed emancipated.

 §145.62: Definitions – The following words and terms, when used in this chapter, have the following meanings, unless the context clearly indicates otherwise: